 Bipolar Disorder

-Bipolar disorder is a mood disorder characterized by extreme moods.
-These moods include both deep depression and feelings of euphoria that are often known as mania.
+Bipolar affective disorder is a mood disorder characterized by extreme mood swings.
+These moods include both manic or depressive episodes where deep depressive symptoms are followed by intense feelings of euphoria that are often referred to as manic episodes.

-Sometimes a person with bipolar disorder will experience quick changes from one extreme to the other.
+Sometimes people with bipolar disorder will experience quick changes from one extreme manic or depressive episode to the other.
 Different kinds of bipolar disorder involve different levels of mania, but all bipolar disorders involve periods of clinical depression.
-Bipolar disorder can also involve extreme changes in a person’s energy level or thought processes.
+People with bipolar disorder can also experience extreme changes in energy levels or thought processes.

-Feelings of great happiness and sadness are a normal part of life, and it’s also normal to experience mood swings sometimes.
+Feelings of great happiness or a depressed mood are a normal part of life, and it’s also normal to experience distinct mood episodes sometimes.
 However, if your mood changes are frequent and extreme enough to interfere with your day-to-day life on a regular basis, you may be dealing with a form of bipolar disorder.

 sad-woman.jpg